CAVE: Controllable Authorship Verification Explanations: Introduction

 \section{Introduction}

 Authorship Verification (\av) \cite{koppel2014determining} is the NLP task of determining if two input documents were written by the same author. \av is used for tasks such as plagiarism detection, forensic analysis (often in support of law enforcement), analysis of the spread of misinformation.
-Given the sensitive nature of this task, it is imperative to develop \av methods that are interpretable, accessible and secure.
-Interpretability ensures that the system's decisions can be trusted by user.
+Given the sensitive nature of this task, it is imperative to develop \av methods that are explainable, accessible and secure.
+Explainability ensures that the system's decisions can be understood and trusted by the user.
 Accessibility ensures easier downstream usability; for example, a well-structured free-text explanation with clearly defined topic points is more easily understood than unstructured explanations such as long lists of low-level features.
-Finally, security is necessary to safely use the \av system for proprietary data; a locally-hosted model on the user's server is more secure than an API call to an online model, which could potentially store the user's sensitive data. \av is also an extremely difficult task for humans, in contrast to other NLP tasks such as machine translation; this further necessitates the need for automatic \av systems that accessible to the user, accurate and explainable.
+Finally, security is necessary to safely use the \av system for proprietary data; a locally-hosted model on the user's server is more secure than an API call to an online model, which could potentially store the user's sensitive data. \av is also an extremely difficult task for humans, in contrast to other NLP tasks such as machine translation; this further necessitates the need for automatic, high-quality \av systems.

 \if 0 \begin{itemize} \item \underline{\textit{interpretable}} - it should be clearly explained \textit{why} the two documents have the same/different authors, \item \underline{\textit{accessible}} to users - for example, a well-structured free-text explanation with clearly defined topic points is more easily understood than an unstructured explanation (e.g.\ long lists of low-level features) \item \underline{\textit{secure}} an open-source model on the user's server is more secure than a closed-source API call model which could potentially store the user's sensitive data. \end{itemize} \fi